hemantksingh/messup-learn/Security/Web Security/Security Headers.md

 Depending upon whether the target service allows cross-origin requests the [browser can deny such requests](https://stackoverflow.com/questions/20035101/why-doesn-t-postman-get-a-no-access-control-allow-origin-header-is-present-on).
 However, for large websites with multiple subdomains or an API that is meant to be open, and is intended to be accessed from other origins by multiple web clients other than just the one hosted on the same server (origin) as your API, you may need to relax the same origin policy.

-**Cross Origin Resource Sharing (CORS)** - Rather than deny cross-origin request, the browser asks the target service if it wants to allow a specific cross-origin request.
-The target service tells the browser whether it wants to allow cross-origin requests by inserting special HTTP headers in responses: For [using CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) it extends HTTP with a new `Origin` request header and a new `Access-Control-Allow-Origin` response header.
+By setting the `Cross-Origin-Resource-Policy: cross-origin` in the response the target service tells the browser that it wants to allow cross-origin requests.
+For [using CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) it extends HTTP with a new `Origin` request header and a new `Access-Control-Allow-Origin` response header.
 It allows servers to use a header to explicitly list origins that may request a file or to use a wildcard and allow a file to be requested by any site.

 ```sh
 Access-Control-Allow-Origin: * # resource can be shared by any domain